Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Numerical modeling for Betti curve

 \subsection{Data vector construction}

 In our pipeline for parameter inference, we estimate the covariance matrix of Betti curves $(C_k)_{ij}$ from the 500 realizations of test cosmology through the sample covariance:

 For a $d$-dimensional data vector, the covariance matrix has a size of $d\times d$.
 To ensure the accuracy of estimation, the number of samples should be significantly larger than the covariance matrix size.
 Consequently, rather than using the entire Betti curve with 25 data points, which would lead to more covariance components than available samples, we select only the high-SNR regions of the Betti curves as our data vectors, based on Figure~\ref{fig:BCsensitivity} and Figure~\ref{fig:derivative}.
 A basic selection principle is to require the $\rm{SNR} \gtrsim 1$ and maintain the main features of Betti curves.
 Specifically, for $\hat\beta_0$, we choose $\hat\alpha \in [0.1, 0.5]$ with a resolution of $\Delta\hat\alpha=0.1$.
 The first point at $\hat\alpha=0$ is omitted since $\hat\beta_0$ is exactly one there, carrying no cosmological information and only statistical noise.
 For $\hat\beta_1$, the cosmological information is mainly carried by the amplitude of peak and the slope of the larger scale region.
 Thus, we select $\hat\alpha \in [0.2,1.4]$, which includes the two highest SNR ranges of the Betti curve containing most cosmological information.
 For $\hat\beta_2$, in addition to peak amplitude and slope of region over peak scale, the slope of region below peak scale also carries information about voids merging.
 However, the small-scale features of $\hat\beta_2$ may be influenced by non-cosmological effects, such as the nonlinear halo formation process, which is beyond our scope.
 To balance cosmological information and on-cosmological effects, we choose $\hat\alpha \in [0.9, 1.8]$.
+We emphasize that this data vector definition is not optimized to extract maximal information, but rather chosen to demonstrate the feasibility of Betti-curve–based inference under conservative conditions.
+A fully information optimal data compression scheme is left for future work.